michaelmusty/.dotfiles/README.markdown

     tom@remote:~/.dotfiles(master+!){1}$

 The username and hostname are elided if not connected via SSH.
-The working directory is always shown.
+The working directory with tilde abbreviation for `$HOME` is always shown.
 The rest of the prompt expands based on context to include these elements in this order:

 *   Whether in a Git repository if applicable, and punctuation to show repository status including reference to upstreams at a glance.
 Subversion